 Furthermore, there is support for different currencies, and the ability to track costs per teams, to help maximize income while keeping projects within a predefined budget.
 Finally, tasks can be tracked by individual team members to follow their productivity, and compared to their peers.

 There is a free tier that supports up to 5 users.
 The Professional tier is available for $5 (£4) monthly per user, which adds billable rates, invoicing and to-do lists.
-The top tier Business plan costs $7 (£5) per user per month, which adds Timesync with Jira and Redmine, and can provide cost rates for employees.
-Both free plans have a 30-day free trial available, and there are discounts for an annual plan.
+The top tier Business plan costs $7 (£6) per user per month, which adds Timesync with Jira and Redmine, and can provide cost rates for employees.
+Both paid plans have a 30-day free trial available, and there are discounts for an annual plan.